abulimov/abulimov.github.io/content/post/2021-02-20-split-keyboards.md

 And even the PCB availability wasn't great.

 Luckily for me, I was able to get a fabulous **Ergodox Infinity** kit with Gateron Brown switches from [Massdrop](https://drop.com) (now called simply Drop).
-It took few few evenings to solder it, and about a month to get used to the layout.
+It took few evenings to solder it, and about a month to get used to the layout.

 ![Ergodox wip1](/images/ergodox_wip1.jpg)
 ![Ergodox wip2](/images/ergodox_wip2.jpg)